 By car

 Driving your own vehicle is the best way to get to Jervis Bay.
 We recommend you take the Grand Pacific Drive, a 140km highway that starts south of Sydney and ends in Nowra.
 This route is one of the most spectacular drives in the world.
-During your journey, you can admire the coastline and its countless breathtaking views thanks to its roads that wind above the Pacific Ocean.
+The drive is scenic, passing through charming coastal towns and lush national parks.
 You will also cross the famous 665m Sea Cliff Bridge.

 If you don’t have your own means of transport, the second best option available to you is renting a vehicle.
 At Sydney Airport, you can rent a car for as long as you want.
 This is expensive, but having your own way to get around is a big advantage.
-Budget at least $280-$300 for two days.
+Budget around $300 for two days.

 By bus